 The 10 - 14 age group suffers from the highest number of bicycle collisions - nearly twice that of any other age group.
 The goal of the programs is to help kids beat this statistic and develop skills that will continue with them into adulthood – skills that are components of a healthy, active and environmentally-friendly lifestyle.

 "All the students loved bicycling at school, and the students who learned to ride were ecstatic.
 Thanks for a great program!"

 Domingo Gomez, teacher, Salmon Bay School.

 The curriculum includes two classroom and five on-bike lessons.
-Students learns basic traffic concepts such as stopping at stop signs and how to avoid the most common accident types such as riding out of a driveway without looking.
+Students learn basic traffic concepts such as stopping at stop signs, and how to avoid the most common accident types such as riding out of a driveway without looking.
 Kids are also taught the importance of wearing a helmet.

 "I believe biking and bike safety are such important skills for children to experience.
 Thank you for making this opportunity available."

 Cascade trains PE teachers to provide the three-week program.
 Teachers sign up in advance to borrow our fleets of 30 bikes, helmets, rodeo equipment and trailer.